rishio5/lecture/README.md

 let's begin

-just now we created a branch to leran about branching and merging
+just now we created a branch to learn about branching and merging